redz0323/obsidian-notes/Vault/Software Engineering Notes/Polymorphism.md

-- The implementation of an object having different manifestations/forms.
+- The implementation of an [[Object]] having different manifestations/forms.

 ## Method Overriding
 - Method overriding is a run-time polymorphism.